All of our favorite destinations in Mexico for ILP volunteers are here, so you don’t have to hunt around for them.

 Either we love these spots because you can easily spend a whole week in that particular place, or there are so many day trips to take once you arrive, that you’ll want to spend a week exploring all of them.

 This is hands down the favorite vacation spot for ILP volunteers: The chance to release baby sea turtles, swimming in glow-in-the-dark plankton, plus so many amazing beaches seems really hard to argue with.
 The city used to be a sleepy surfer town, but huge waves bring in surfers all over the world, so the word has gotten out a bit.
 Don’t worry, it’s still not as crowded or as expensive as some of the other places in Mexico.
 Find all the best beaches, restaurants, places to stay and things to do in Puerto Escondido right here.

 We love Cancun, but not enough to stay there for a week solid.
 It’s a hot spot for tourists thanks to the miles of gorgeous beaches, but that can often lead to some pretty high prices and lots and lots of crowds Our pick?
-Spend around 2-3 days in Cancun, then the rest of your time exploring places like Tulum (read more below) then tack on a day trip to somewhere like Chichen Itza, Isla Mujeres, or the sleepy Isla Holbox.
-See our favorites things about Cancun and nearby getaways here.
+Spend a day or two in Cancun, then the rest of your time exploring places like Tulum (read more below) then tack on a day trip to somewhere like Chichen Itza, Isla Mujeres, or the sleepy Isla Holbox.
+Decide if Cancun is right for you and discover nearby getaways here.

 Get It All In Tulum